 A good stretch helps us wake up.

-After a good stretching session, kitty is ready to take on the day...or at least a few minutes before the next nap.
-When a cat yawns and stretches, they are priming their body, similarly to our own.
-Stretching in the morning sets us up to be alert, alleviates discomfort in our muscles and gets our blood pumping oxygen and nutrients.
+After a good stretching session, the kitty is ready to take on the day…or at least a few minutes before the next nap.
+These stretches prime both a cat’s body and our own.
+Stretching in the morning sets us up to be alert, alleviates discomfort in our muscles, and gets our blood pumping oxygen and nutrients.
 Experts claim morning to be the perfect time to stretch, however, stretching throughout the day can provide fantastic mind/body benefits – great news for cat nappers!

-The benefits of stretching include a healthy immune system, improved flexibility, stablized mindset, and to feel refreshed.
+The benefits of stretching include a healthy immune system, improved flexibility, stabilized mindset, and a feeling refreshed.
 This should inspire us to follow in the paw prints of our furry friends and make stretching a part of our day.